James-Decatur/Doc2Vec-Retrieval-System/README.txt

 For custom training submit the following argument 'python project.py --mode train --training_data FOLDER_NAME'

 Run:
-To run the program using a document input submit the following argument 'python project.py --mode run --data FOLDER_NAME --document SOME_TEXT.txt or
+To run the program using a document input submit the following argument 'python project.py --mode run --data FOLDER_NAME --document SOME_TEXT.txt' or
-To run the program using a query input submit the following argument 'python project.py --mode run --data FOLDER_NAME --query 'hello world ...'
+To run the program using a query input submit the following argument 'python project.py --mode run --data FOLDER_NAME --query 'hello world ...''

 Eval:
 To evaluate on the default newsgroup dataset submit the following argument 'python project.py --mode eval'